 British vs American: which one should you learn and use?

 It doesn’t matter whether you learn British English or American English.
 There is no such thing as “the best English”.
 Learn whichever you feel and like.
 Of course, if you intend to move to the United States, it is best to study and get used to the American accent.

 The most important thing you should remember is to be consistent.
 Once you’ll decide to go with British English, go with British all the way through.
 Avoid mixing them up.
 And work hard on your desired English pronunciation.

 Then again, the truth is that these two English variants are very much alike.
 In fact, the written forms of American and British English you’ll find in textbooks and newspapers vary quite little in their essential features.
-Besides, even if they don’t like to admit, American English has influenced British English via pop culture, and vice versa.
+Besides, even if they don’t like to admit it, American English has influenced British English via pop culture, and vice versa.
 It is what it is.

-We haven’t discussed at all about the funnier brother of these two variants: Australian English.
+We haven’t discussed at all the funnier brother of these two variants: Australian English.
 If you want to learn some of its funniest slang, check out 87 Australian slang terms to help you speak like a true Aussie.